 To Answer Your Question, How Long Does Cabbage Last?

-Cabbage lasts longer than many other green vegetables, and I have explained the reasons and other factors such as how to store cabbage properly right below this section.
+Cabbage lasts longer than many other green vegetables, I’ll go into details why in the following sections.
+I will also cover issues concerning storing cabbage (such as whether it’s okay to freeze cabbage) soon.
 As for now, let’s begin with taking a look at how long cabbage lasts.